Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Introduction

-\paragraph{Organization.} The remaining article is organized as follows.
+Hence, for the left hand side to be less than $\alpha$ (asymptotically), one requires the probability under $P_n\in \mathcal{P}(f_n)$ to be less than $\alpha$ (asymptotically).
+The behavior of the probability on the right hand side {\em cannot} be understood from existing asymptotic limit theory for monotone regression and our triangular array framework is needed for uniformly valid inference (over a broad class of functions and distributions). \paragraph{Organization.} The remaining article is organized as follows.
 In Section~\ref{sec:new-results}, we prove new asymptotic limit theorems for the isotonic estimator.
-As a way to illustrate a simple technique of dealing with errors without assuming independence from covariates, we also present a simple result about the boundedness of the LSE.
+As a way to illustrate our proof for dealing with errors without assuming independence from covariates, we also present a simple result about the boundedness of the LSE.
 In Section~\ref{sec:inference-HulC}, we provide a general result on the continuity and symmetry of random variables, defined as slope from left of greatest convex minorants of a drifted Brownian motion.
 Then we describe HulC and prove its asymptotic validity along with a finite sample bound on the miscoverage for a (large) subclass of monotone regression problems.
 In Section~\ref{sec:simulation}, we present some numerical illustrations verifying our theoretical claims and also provide a comparison of HulC's performance with that of existing methods of subsampling~\citep{bertail1999subsampling},~\cite{cattaneo2023bootstrap}, and~\cite{deng2021confidence}.
 Finally, we summarize the paper along with a discussion of potential future directions in Section~\ref{sec:discussions}.
+All proofs and additional simulations of interest are relegated to the appendices.\footnote{Code for all the simulations in the paper are available on \url{https://github.com/Arun-Kuchibhotla/HulC}}